associatedpress/harvester/docs/development.md

 ## Running the app in production

-You can run AP Harvester in production mode by setting the environment variable `NODE_ENV=production` and running:
+You can run Harvester in production mode by setting the environment variable `NODE_ENV=production` and running:

 ```shell